 Life Amplified SADDLE UP helped bring voice to a horse rescue that worked with disabled children and adults, Casey’s Healing Hooves, raising nearly $400 for the nonprofit.

 Life Amplified CAFFEINATED reached out to help a local Tampa community landmark for 19 years, Sacred Ground Coffee House, an inclusive coffee house and exciting new, original music venue that is committed in providing a safe, friendly, positive community environment for all who have an open mind and are accepting of all ways of life.
 Kelley was recognized as Bay News 9’s Every Day Hero for her volunteer work in the community with Life Amplified.

-Life Amplified COMMENDS helped two military organizations Expunge US Veterans and Circle of Veterans in June.
+Life Amplified COMMENDS helped two military organizations Expunge US Veterans and Circle of Veterans.

 In addition to founding Life Amplified, Kelley owns The WriteOne Creative Services, a woman-owned and operated, full-service independent graphic design, web design, and copywriting company serving Tampa Bay and clients nationwide since 2005.
 The WriteOne Creative Services offers small business the affordable talent and design/print/mail capabilities of an agency, without the overhead expense.